Strong-willed children experience the world intensely. They feel deeply, react quickly, and often struggle to slow down once emotions rise.

 Plan your week in advance

 Do your days often feel like they are happening to you — rather than you “happening” to your days?
 Not having a plan in place for your week is often the culprit.
 There will always be unexpected things that pop up, especially when you are the mom of a baby or toddler.
 However, planning each day of your week in advance can give you far more control than planning the day or night before.
-Have the expectation that, although you’ve set a schedule, you will likely need to make last-minute changes.
+Expect that, although you’ve set a schedule, you will likely need to make last-minute changes.
 Sicknesses, injuries, impromptu meetings, and other challenges can spring up at a moment’s notice.
 Thankfully, when you have a template for each day and a plan for the unexpected you can feel much more balanced and in control.

 Dress for comfort and style